COVID-19 is having a significant impact on all our daily lives, at work and at home.

 Here are our tips if you are unsure:

-- Reject any unexpected offers made by phone text or email.
+- Reject any unexpected offers made by phone text or email and never give out your bank details if requested from suspicious or unknown contacts.

-- Don’t feel rushed or pressured take your time to make all the checks you need.
+Don’t feel rushed or pressured take your time to make all the checks you need.
+The FCA suggest people should seriously consider seeking financial guidance or advice before changing their pension arrangements.

 Worried you may have been scammed already?